BenedictThompson/Rain/README.md

 # Rain
-A light RaiBlocks wallet written in Java.
+A light Nano wallet written in Java.
 Compatible across Windows, Mac, Linux and any other platform that supports Java 8.

 #### Version 1.0 released! https://github.com/thehen101/Rain/releases